 I acknowledge and understand that all clergy, employees and volunteers, as a matter of policy, are required by the Archdiocese of San Francisco to report suspected child abuse.
-In addition, if I am a "child care custodian" or a member of the "clergy" (as those terms are defined in the ARCHDIOCESE OF SAN FRANCISCO POLICIES AND PROCEDURES REGARDING CHILD ABUSE, Appendix B), Section 11166 of the California Penal Code requires (except in the case of a "penitential communication" involving clergy, as such terms are defined in THE SAFE ENVIRONMENT GUIDELINES, page 7), that if I have knowledge of, or observe, a child in my professional capacity or within the scope of my employment or ministerial duties whom I know or reasonably suspect has been the victim of child abuse, I must report the known or suspected instance of child abuse to the appropriate child protective agency immediately, or as soon as practically possible, by telephone (see Chart, page 2: WHAT TO DO IF YOU SUSPECT CHILD ABUSE, for phone numbers), and to prepare and send a written report thereof within 36 hours of receiving the information concerning the incident of abuse.
-Note that the Chart of phone numbers is reprinted on page 8 in these updated Safe Environment Guidelines.
+In addition, if I am a "child care custodian" or a member of the "clergy" (as those terms are defined in the ARCHDIOCESE OF SAN FRANCISCO POLICIES AND PROCEDURES REGARDING CHILD ABUSE, Appendix B), Section 11166 of the California Penal Code requires (except in the case of a "penitential communication" involving clergy, as such terms are defined in THE SAFE ENVIRONMENT GUIDELINES, page 7), that if I have knowledge of, or observe, a child in my professional capacity or within the scope of my employment or ministerial duties whom I know or reasonably suspect has been the victim of child abuse, I must report the known or suspected instance of child abuse to the appropriate child protective agency immediately, or as soon as practically possible, by telephone (see Chart, page 2: WHAT TO DO IF YOU SUSPECT CHILD ABUSE, for phone numbers), and to prepare and send a written report thereof within 36 hours of receiving the information concerning the incident of abuse using California State Form BCIA 8572 (Suspected Child Abuse Report).
+Note that the Chart of phone numbers is reprinted on page 9 in these updated Safe Environment Guidelines.

-Location: - Parish/School, or Agency Please Print Legal Name Date Signature, or E-Signature Acknowledgment of Priests, Deacons, Seminarians a and Deacon Candidates: I understand that I can print and sign this acknowledgemen OR: I understand that I can submit my form, signed electrons at, and return it by regular mail or via scan to TalensM@sfarch.org.
+Location: - Parish/School, or Agency Please Print Legal Name Signature, or E-Signature

+\ Acknowledgment of Priests, Deacons, Seminarians and Deacon Candidates:

+I understand that I can print and sign this acknowledgement, and return it by regular mail or via scan to TalensM@sfarch.org.
+OR: I understand that I can submit my form, signed electronically as follows: